Why anyone would want to read about my life is a bit of a mystery to me, but

 late aunt, my sister Alexandra, the Grand Duchess Paul.
 Everyone

 calls her Sandra, and she is the most beautiful child I have ever seen.
 I can hardly believe she is mine!
 She certainly seems to take after her mother with her delicate features and lovely coloring.
 It is such a wonder to be a father, though I must confess I was beside myself with anxiety and dread during the delivery.
-On 27 May/9 June, 1922, our second (and miracle--no one expected Tatiana to have another baby, least of all me!) baby, named Michael ("Michalis" in Greek), whom I think should be called "Mikhos" and Tatiana wishes to call "Misha."
+On 27 May/9 June, 1922, our second baby, named Michael ("Michalis" in Greek), whom I think should be called "Mikhos" and Tatiana wishes to call "Misha."
 It's a minor problem, not agreeing on his nickname.
-Sandra hasn't quite taken to her little brother yet, but I'm certain that she will in time. . .

-Luckier in love than me is my brother-in-law Alexey, who is quite smitten with my dear little niece Princess Elizabeth, my brother Nicky's second daughter.
+Meanwhile Tatiana's brother Alexey had married my dear niece Princess Elizabeth, my brother Nicky's second daughter.
 She takes after her lovely mother and is a dark-haired, dark-eyed beauty, and a real sweet girl besides!
 I've had the pleasure of seeing a lot of her and her sisters, Olga and Marina as of late, as they were staying in Russia with their grandmother, the Grand Duchess Vladimir.
 They are dear girls, friends of mine as well as nieces.
-At least THEY like me. . .

 excerpts from A Romanov Diary by Grand Duchess Maria Georgievna (Princess Marie of Greece) and The Memoirs of HRH Prince Christopher of Greece.
 Thanks Minny and Christo!! ;)

-Names and titles are presented as they were in Christo's (English) memoirs for consistancy's sake.
+Names and titles are presented as they were in Christo's (English) memoirs for consistency's sake.

 The Romanovs - One Last Dance